ofshvmin/wordle/readme.md

 # Background

-Wordle Easter edition is a re-creation of the popular web-based game Wordle in the theme of Easter, which was upcoming at the time of its initial release.
-The original Wordle game was developed by Welsh software engineer Josh Wardle and was subsequently purchased by the New York Times.
+Wordle Easter edition is an Easter-themed re-creation of the popular web-based game Wordle.
+The original Wordle game was developed by Welsh software engineer Josh Wardle and was later purchased by the New York Times.

-Whereas the original Wordle has only one correct solution each day, Wordle: Easter Edition allows players to replay the game multiple times in a day.
+Whereas the New York Times version of Wordle has only one correct solution each day, Wordle: Easter Edition allows players to replay the game multiple times.

-# Gameplay
+# Getting Started

-The goal of the game is to guess the correct 5-letter word by submitting a guess then receiving hints that indicate whether any of the letters in the guessed word match those in the correct word.
+The goal of the game is to guess the correct 5-letter word starting with a random guess and refining subsequent guesses based on the hints the game provides.
+The hints indicate whether any of the letters in the guessed word match those in the correct word.
 * Players have 6 attempts to guess the correct word.
-* Tiles turn green if the guessed letter matches the letter in the same place within the correct word.
+* Gameboard tiles turn green if the guessed letter matches the letter in the same place within the correct word.
-* Tiles turn yellow if the guessed letter in the tile is contained in the correct word but located in a different place within the word.
+* Gameboard tiles turn yellow if the guessed letter is contained in the correct word but located in a different place.
 * Black tiles indicate the letter is not present within the correct word whatsoever.

+Planning materials can be found [here](./pseudo.txt).

 # [Play the game here](https://easter-wordle.netlify.app/)